 A business continuity plan is a document a company lays out to figure out what it will do if it faces a wide range of incidents — whether that’s a storm wreaking havoc on an office or a technical error that results in IT systems going down.

 These plans focus on how to prevent certain outcomes from happening and figuring out how to mitigate problems if they do occur.
-And they also prepare for the worst by finding ways to combat negative outcomes, recover operations to get back on track and return to business as usual.
+They also prepare for the worst by finding ways to combat negative outcomes, recover operations to get back on track and return to business as usual.

 Business continuity planning is also an ongoing process.
-Organizations need to test and rehearse them so that everyone in the team knows what to do and what to expect if the scenarios being planned for really happening.
-Think of BCP as a mixture between process improvement and an insurance policy.
+Organizations need to test and rehearse them so that everyone in the team knows what to do and what to expect if the scenarios being planned really happen.
+Think of BCP as a mixture of process improvement and an insurance policy.

 Four steps to effective business continuity planning